"Toda mi Andalucía, con sus días de oro y sus noches luminosas y transparentes, se levantó como una visión de fuego del fondo de mi alma."

 Watch flamenco, and if you're up for it, attend a bullfight.
 Both of these involve duende, a term which doesn't translate well into English.
 Basically, it's a passion, a calling, an uncontrollable feeling that forces you to do something.
 To dance.
 To fight bulls.
 To write.

-flamenco garb.
-They dance, drink, go on carnival rides, and have fun!
+During Feria, people flock to the giant fairgrounds dressed in traditional flamenco garb.
+They dance, drink, go on carnival rides, and have fun! |